Bengali language movement: Background

-The present-day nations of Pakistan and Bangladesh were part of an undivided India during the British colonial rule.
+The present-day nations of Pakistan and Bangladesh were part of the British Indian Empire.
 From the mid-19th century, the Urdu language had been promoted as the lingua franca of Indian Muslims by political and religious leaders, such as Sir Khwaja Salimullah, Sir Syed Ahmed Khan, Nawab Viqar-ul-Mulk and Maulvi Abdul Haq.
 Urdu is a Central Indo-Aryan language of the Indo-Iranian branch, closely related to Hindi and belonging to the Indo-European family of languages.
 It developed under Persian, Arabic and Turkic influence on apabhramshas (last linguistic stage of the medieval Indian Aryan language Pali–Prakrit) in South Asia during the Delhi Sultanate and Mughal Empire.
 With its Perso-Arabic script, the language was considered a vital element of the Islamic culture for Indian Muslims; Hindi and the Devanagari script were seen as fundamentals of Hindu culture.

-While the use of Urdu grew common with Muslims in northern India, the Muslims of Bengal (a province in the eastern part of the British Indian sub-continent) primarily used the Bengali language.
+While Urdu became common among Muslims in northern India, Muslims in Bengal—then a province in the eastern part of British India—primarily spoke Bengali.
 Bengali is an Eastern Indo-Aryan language that arose from the eastern Middle Indic languages around 1000 CE and developed considerably with a rich literature, history and cultural identity.
 Unlike many other Indic Languages, Bengali got patronage from the States and Empires in the Middle Ages.
-During the Bengal Renaissance, the modern Bengali literature developed it's stronghold.
+During the Bengal Renaissance, the modern Bengali literature developed its stronghold.
 Bengalis irrespective of religious identity used Bengali language.
-Supporters of Bengali opposed Urdu even before the partition of India, when delegates from Bengal rejected the idea of making Urdu the lingua franca of Muslim India in the 1937 Lucknow session of the Muslim League.
+Supporters of Bengali opposed Urdu even before the partition of India, when delegates from Bengal rejected the idea of making Urdu the lingua franca of Muslim India in the 1937 Lucknow session of the All-India Muslim League.
 The Muslim League was a British Indian political party that became the driving force behind the creation of Pakistan as a Muslim state separate from British India.